 (1) Where, under the provisions of a lease, licence or other contract or agreement, CBC or CBC Savings Bank has rights in respect of the occupation or use of land, being an excluded asset, those rights may, notwithstanding that there has been no assignment, transfer, underletting or other disposition by CBC or CBC Savings Bank, be exercised by the continuing bank or the continuing savings bank, as the case may be.

-(2) For the purposes of a lease, licence or other contract or agreement relating to the occupation or use of land, CBC or CBC Savings Bank does not part with possession of land by permitting the continuing bank or the continuing savings bank, as the case may be, to exercise rights under subsection (1) of this section in respect of the land.
+(2) For the purposes of a lease, licence or other contract or agreement relating to the occupation or use of land, CBC or CBC Savings Bank does not part with possession of land by permitting the continuing bank or the continuing savings bank, as the case may be, to exercise rights under subsection (1) in respect of the land.

 9. Continuity of legal proceedings